Global Learning at Stockton University

 Read more about Stockton's Mission, Vision, and Values.

-Read more about Stockton's four 2020 Strategic Themes.
+Read more about Stockton's 2020 Strategic Planning.

 As one of ten essential learning outcomes, Global Awareness is the appreciation of the world as an interconnected, interdependent system encompassing political, socioeconomic, and environmental interactions.
 Globally aware citizens pursue knowledge about people and places beyond their own realm of existence, and value multicultural communication, engagement, and collaboration.
 Such citizens exhibit an understanding of challenges affecting the globe and shaping its future.
 They possess the skills and competencies to challenge assumptions and analyze issues from multiple perspectives.